LyubomirT/LyubomirT/README.md

 ## 🌟 Notable Achievements:

-- Developer and designer of [LeadUltimate](https://leadultimate.com).
+- Developer and designer of [LeadUltimate](https://leadultimate.com) and [hyssna.co](https://hyssna.co/)
-- Achieved 2nd place in the <span style="font-weight: bold; color: #FFA500;">Odeska Oblasty Minor Academy of Science</span> competition with a game I developed from scratch.
+- 2024: Achieved 2nd place in the <span style="font-weight: bold; color: #FFA500;">Odeska Oblasty Minor Academy of Science</span> competition with a game I developed from scratch.
+- February 2025: Achieved 2nd place in the same competition stage, with a fully-featured SQL database manager application.

 ## 📫 How to reach me: